souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-maven-plugin.md

                 └── fortunes.json
     ```

-3. Add an explicit FasterXML Jackson dependency that allows for reading and writing JSON, data-binding, used in the application.
-Open _pom.xml_, a Maven configuration file, and insert the following in the `<dependencies>` section:
+3. Add explicit FasterXML Jackson dependencies that provide functionality to read and write JSON, data-binding (used in the demo application).
+Open the _pom.xml_ file (a Maven configuration file), and insert the following in the `<dependencies>` section:

     ```xml
     <dependencies>